jmswaney/thesis/source/13_Protocol.md

 calculate fluorescence summary statistics from whole-mouse brain images acquired with LSFM on a per-region basis.
-Our pipeline has been used to quantify mRuby2 and EGFP fluorescence of virally labeled neurons and presynaptic terminals in SHIELD-processed mouse brain hemispheres 6.
+Our pipeline has been used to quantify mRuby2 and EGFP fluorescence of virally labeled neurons and presynaptic terminals in SHIELD-processed mouse brain hemispheres (Park et al. 2018).
 Thus, the overall pipeline may be applied in systems neuroscience to quantify fluorescent reporters in cleared samples from mouse models.
 However, the individual modules that comprise the overall pipeline can also be used independently.

 Pystripe can be applied to any images corrupted with horizontal or vertical stripe artifacts.
 We restricted pystripe to filtering horizontal or vertical